-Redirect

-Service
+Redirection section

-- None: This option means that none of the following services will be used: the user will not go through the HTTP proxy and will not be redirected to the authentication page. - HTTP proxy: If you select this option, the HTTP proxy will intercept user connections and scan traffic.
+Service None: This option means that none of the following services will be used: the user will not go through the HTTP proxy and will not be redirected to the authentication page.
+HTTP proxy: If you select this option, the HTTP proxy will intercept user connections and scan traffic.

-This extraction will be added to the second traffic.

 This service will be selected when rules are created by the explicit HTTP proxy wizard.
 Authentication: If you select this option, unauthenticated users will be redirected to the captive portal when they connect.
 This service will be selected when rules are created by the authentication wizard.

-Redirect incoming SIP calls (UDP)

-This option allows the Stormshield Network firewall to manage incoming SIP-based communications to internal hosts masked by address translation (NAT).

-URLs without authentication

-This field becomes accessible if the previous option Service redirects traffic to the authentication portal (authentication rule).
+Redirect incoming SIP calls (UDP) This option allows the Stormshield Network firewall to manage incoming SIP-based communications to internal hosts masked by address translation (NAT).
+URLs without authentication This field becomes accessible if the previous option Service redirects traffic to the authentication portal ( authentication rule).
 It allows specifying URL categories or groups that are exempt from authentication; the listed sites therefore become accessible without authentication, which is useful for example in accessing update websites.
 The firewall's security inspections can therefore be applied to such access.
-There is by default in the web objects database a URL group named authentication\bypass containing Microsoft update websites.
+There is by default in the web objects database a URL group named authentication_bypass containing Microsoft update websites.

-Logs
+Logs section

-Log destination for this rule

-This option makes it possible to define one or several methods for storing logs generated by the rule:

-- · Disk: local storage. - Syslog server: the Syslog profile(s) including Filter policy logs must be defined in the SYSLOG tab of the menu Notifications > Logs - Syslog - IPFIX. - IPFIX collector: the IPFIX collector(s) must be defined in the IPFIX tab of the menu Notifications > Logs Syslog IPFIX.
+Log destination for this rule This option makes it possible to define one or several methods for storing logs generated by the rule: Disk: local storage. • Syslog server: the Syslog profile(s) including Filter policy logs must be defined in the SYSLOG tab of the menu Notifications > Logs - Syslog - IPFIX. • IPFIX collector: the IPFIX collector(s) must be defined in the IPFIX tab of the menu Notifications > Logs - Syslog - IPFIX.
 Each log will contain details of connections evaluated through the rule.

 Count If you select this option, the Stormshield Network firewall will count the number of packets that correspond to this filter rule and will generate a report.
-It will therefore be possible to obtain volume information on a desired traffic type.
+Volume information on a desired traffic type can therefore be obtained.
 Force source packets in IPSec When this option is selected, for this filter rule, you will force packets from the network or source hosts to go through an active IPSec tunnel to reach their destination.
 Force return packets in IPSec When this option is selected, for this filter rule, you will force return packets (responses) to go through an active IPSec tunnel in order to contact the host that initiated the traffic.